-Basic Single Column
+Basic Single Column Tie

 It may look a little bit bulky, but this easy-to-tie knot will get your Shibari session started